 Scholarly Commons Citation

 Shanahan, Colleen F., "Cultivating Justice for the Working Poor: Clinical Representation of Unemployment Claimants" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 964.
+964.